 Illustrations, short fiction, articles, poems, and advertisements are all welcome!
-All submissions should fit the overall theme of Further Confusion by featuring primarily therianthropic or anthropomorphic characters, and should also fit the 2017 theme of “Going Places” OR a general traveling theme. (they do not have to strictly exist in the ‘travel theme!).
+All submissions should fit the overall theme of Further Confusion by featuring primarily therianthropic or anthropomorphic characters, and should also fit the 2018 theme of “Furtastic Beasts” OR a general fantasy/zoology theme.
+We also welcome submissions with magical/fantasy themes, or 1920s era style and decor.

 Submissions may not contain explicit sex or violence and should limit rough language; in short, suitable for teens and older.
 Artwork may be black and white, grayscale, or four-color in CMYK format.
 Not every submission will be published, in part because available page space is limited.
 Please e-mail [email protected] before sending submissions to make appropriate arrangements for transferring large files (>10MB).